An adversary bound for quantum signal processing: Finite state conversion and the adversary bound

 We can then bound the maximal eigenvalue of $\Gamma \circ E$.

-The argument for the total bound is obtained by replacing $\preceq$ with $=$ in Eq.~(\ref{eq:weak-duality-argument-inequality}). \end{proof} In our case, also strong duality holds (i.e., $\gammatwodual = \gammatwo$): for the total case, the dual formulation always satisfies Slater's condition, by taking $\Gamma = 0$~\cite{belovsVariationsQuantumAdversary2015,belovsOneWayTicketVegas2023}.
+{For the second inequality, notice that applying $Vs$ is the same as applying $s' \propto Vs$ renormalized.
+The normalization factor would be $\norm{Vs} \le \norm{V} = \max_x \norm{v_x}$.} The argument for the total bound is obtained by replacing $\preceq$ with $=$ in~(\ref{eq:weak-duality-argument-inequality}). \end{proof} In our case, also strong duality holds (i.e., $\gammatwodual = \gammatwo$): for the total case, the dual formulation always satisfies Slater's condition, by taking $\Gamma = 0$~\cite{belovsVariationsQuantumAdversary2015,belovsOneWayTicketVegas2023}.
 The partial case is slightly subtler, as we additionally need $\Gamma \prec 0$, but we can simply take $\Gamma = - \epsilon \id$ for $\epsilon > 0$.
-This makes $\Gamma \circ \Delta$ diagonal, whose entries can be made arbitrarily small, and thus, strictly less than $1$.
+This makes $\Gamma \circ \Delta$ block-diagonal, whose entries can be made arbitrarily small, and thus, strictly less than $1$ {in operator norm}.
 Constraint qualifications for the dual problems additionally guarantee that the optimum is attained.